What Is Easter?

 But it is just that: an analogy, saying that one thing is like another.
 Analogies can only be pushed so far before they become untrue, because the two things are alike but not the same.
 For those in the southern hemisphere, like Australia, southern Africa, Chile, or Argentina, fall begins as Easter begins, and autumn's march toward winter is under way.
 Autumn makes for an analogy that is well-suited to the introspection and awareness of death found in Lent and Holy Week, which come before Easter.

 There's also an untruth in the very nature of the spring analogy.
 It infers that life after death is part of some vast natural cyclical system -- nature's recycling.
 You live, you die, you live again.
-(And you die again, and this world keeps circling you through life and death.)
+(And you die again, and this world keeps circling you through life and death, just like the seasons.)
 Christians believe that death is real, and that it's hell to have to go through it even once.
 The 'natural' thing is that death is final.
 Your body's atoms get recycled, but that which made you 'you' is ended.
 Worse, part of what you learn during Lent is that this is just and right and necessary.
-You die because you're not good enough or whole enough to live forever.
+You die because on your own you're not good enough or whole enough to live forever.
 If not for death, there would be no end to the wrongs you have done or the lies you have lived.
-And there would be no new creation, just a tired-out old one.
+And there would be no new creation, just a plumb-tuckered-out old one.

 Thus, an empty tomb.
 In doing this, God's not saying, "See?
 I did it, now you try".
 God's also not saying, "Now you'll live and not suffer and die".
 God is saying, "You'll decay and die.
 But I've made it so death's not the last word.
 Death won't stop you from being with me and from living as I meant you to be.
-Please accept my invitation to the Kingdom."
-This Resurrection RSVP does you no good if you put it in the trash can (though God keeps sending it to you, even more stubbornly than a direct-mail marketer).
-It does no one any good if you go around telling people that the banquet's actually being held at the house of the goddess of Self, or at the Citadel of Technology, or at the Power and Control Room, or at the Cuddly Bear School of Fuzzy Spirituality.
+Please accept my invitation to the banquet in the Kingdom."
+This resurrection does you no good if you put it in the trash can (though God will seek you more stubbornly than a direct-mail marketer).
+It does no one any good if you go around telling people that the banquet's actually being held at the house of the goddess of Self, or at the Citadel of Technology, or at the Power and Control Room, or at the Cuddly Teddy Bear School of Fuzzy Spirituality.
 They'll go there and miss the Easter party at God's mansion complex.

 The big deal is not that God could overcome and transcend death.
 It figures the Almighty could resurrect, if such a being would think it worth bothering to do.
 The big deal is that: